sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 To verify that you really have Internet access, type `ping -c 3 www.google.com` to see the pings.

-/*
-# Prepare to ssh

-By booting on this LiveCD, you are logged in automatically as root, but with a scrambled and unknown password.
-You won't be able to ssh into this system without knowing your password.

-So, type `passwd` to change it to your liking.

-Now you can start the SSH daemon:

-	/etc/init.d/sshd start

-From now on, you'll be doing everything from an SSH session in an another PC */

 # Partition the disk